ActivisionGameScience/ags_conda_recipes/README.rst

 are full-fledged examples of how to use ``conda`` to manage your own "in-house" packages and dependencies.

 The first is a C++ library that builds using ``cmake``.
-It is a library that depends on the third-party library ``c-blosc``.
+It depends on the third-party library ``c-blosc``.
 The second is a C++ application that depends on both.
 We show how ``conda`` handles the dependency management.

-The third is a python module that wraps the in-house library, i.e. exposes a python API around a raw C binary.
+The third is a python module that wraps the C++ library.
+This gives you a nice pythonic interface to the underlying C speed.
 Again we manage the dependencies with ``conda``.

 First steps: install conda